laravelio/laravel.io/README.md

 You can now visit the app in your browser by visiting [http://laravel.io.test](http://laravel.io.test).
 If you seeded the database you can login into a test account with **`testing`** & **`password`**.

-### Github Authentication (optional)
+### GitHub Authentication (optional)

-To get Github authentication to work locally, you'll need to [register a new OAuth application on Github](https://github.com/settings/applications/new).
+To get GitHub authentication to work locally, you'll need to [register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 Use `http://laravel.io.test` for the homepage url and `http://laravel.io.test/auth/github` for the callback url.
 When you've created the app, fill in the ID and secret in your `.env` file in the env variables below.
-You should now be able to authentication with Github.
+You should now be able to authentication with GitHub.

 ```
 GITHUB_ID=